Mississippi highway collapses, 2 killed, at least 10 injured

 LUCEDALE, Miss.
 (AP) — Two people were killed and at least 10 others were injured after a roadway collapsed in Mississippi on Monday night.

-WDSU-TV reportsthat the Mississippi Highway Patrol, emergency personnel and rescue teams responded to Highway 26 in George County, about 60 miles (96 kilometers) northeast of Biloxi, to find both the east and westbound lanes collapsed, troopers confirmed.
+WDSU-TV reports that the Mississippi Highway Patrol, emergency personnel and rescue teams responded to Highway 26 in George County, about 60 miles northeast of Biloxi, to find both the east and westbound lanes collapsed, troopers confirmed.

 Cpl.
-Cal Robertson with the Mississippi Highway Patrol said the collapse is around 50 to 60 feet (15 to 18 meters) in length and 20 to 30 feet (6 to 9 meters) deep.
+Cal Robertson with the Mississippi Highway Patrol said the collapse is around 50 to 60 feet in length and 20 to 30 feet deep.

 Robertson said seven vehicles were involved in the incident and that, “some of these cars are stacked on top of each other.”
 Cranes will be needed to get the cars out of the hole, he said.